iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

    names will be added to `.gitignore`.

-2. For reproducibility purposes, `dvc run` creates the `Posts.xml.dvc` stage file in the workspace with information about this stage in the pipeline.
+2. For reproducibility purposes, `dvc run` creates the `Posts.xml.dvc` stage file in the workspace with information about this pipeline stage.
 (See [DVC-File Format](/doc/user-guide/dvc-file-format)).
 Note that the name of this file could be specified by using the `-f` option, for example `-f extract.dvc`.